TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 * **Tags** to attach additional information to faces or brushes in the editor, e.g. whether a face is detail or hint. (optional)
 * **Face attributes** to specify which additional attributes to allow on brush faces (optional)

 The game configuration is an [expression language](#expression_language) map with a specific structure, which is explained using an example.

     {
-	    "version": 2, // mandatory, indicates the version of the file's syntax "name": "Quake 2", // mandatory, the name to use in the UI "icon": "Quake2/Icon.png", // optional, the icon to show in the UI "fileformats": [ // a list of supported file formats with custom initial maps to be loaded when a new file is created { "format": "Standard", "initialmap": "initial_standard.map" },
+        "version": 4, // mandatory, indicates the version of the file's syntax "name": "Example Resembling Quake 2", // mandatory, the name to use in the UI "icon": "Icon.png", // optional, the icon to show in the UI "fileformats": [ // supported file formats, each with optional initial map to use as "new map" { "format": "Quake2" },
-	 	    { "format": "Valve", "initialmap": "initial_valve.map" },
-	 	    { "format": "Quake2", "initialmap": "initial_quake2.map" }
+            { "format": "Quake2 (Valve)", "initialmap": "initial_valve.map" }
         ],
         "filesystem": { // defines the file system used to search for game assets "searchpath": "baseq2", // the path in the game folder at which to search for assets "packageformat": { "extension": "pak", "format": "idpak" } // the package file format },
         "textures": { // where to search for textures and how to read them, see below "package": { "type": "directory", "root": "textures" }, "format": { "extensions": [ "wal" ], "format": "wal" }, "palette": "pics/colormap.pcx",
             "attribute": "_tb_textures"
         },
-	  	"entities": { // the builtin entity definition files for this game "definitions": [ "Quake2/Quake2.fgd" ],
+        "entities": { // the builtin entity definition files for this game "definitions": [ "Quake2.fgd" ],
             "defaultcolor": "0.6 0.6 0.6 1.0",
             "modelformats": [ "md2" ]
         },
-	    "tags": {
-	        "brush": [
+        "tags": { // "smart tags" select or modify a brush/face based on its characteristics "brush": [
                 {
                     "name": "Trigger",
                     "attribs": [ "transparent" ],
                     "match": "classname",
-	                "pattern": "trigger*"
+                    "pattern": "trigger*",
+                    "texture": "trigger"
                 }
             ],
             "brushface": [
                 {
                     "name": "Clip",
                     "attribs": [ "transparent" ],
                     "match": "texture",
                     "pattern": "clip"
                 },
                 {
-	                "name": "Skip",
+                    "name": "Liquid",
-	                "attribs": [ "transparent" ],
-	                "match": "texture",
+                    "match": "contentflag",
-	                "pattern": "skip"
+                    "flags": [ "lava", "water" ]
                 },
                 {
-	                "name": "Hint",
+                    "name": "Transparent",
                     "attribs": [ "transparent" ],
-	                "match": "texture",
+                    "match": "surfaceflag",
-	                "pattern": "hint*"
+                    "flags": [ "trans33" ]
+                }
+            ]
         },
+        "faceattribs": { // bitflags assigned to a face to affect its behavior "surfaceflags": [
                 {
+                    "name": "light",
+                    "description": "Emit light from the surface, brightness is specified in the 'value' field" },
+                {
+                    "name": "trans33",
+                    "description": "The surface is 33% transparent"
+                },
+                {
-	                "name": "Liquid",
+                    "name": "hint",
-	                "match": "texture",
-	                "pattern": "\**"
+                    "description": "Make a primary bsp splitter"
                 }
+            ],
+            "contentflags": [
+                {
+                    "name": "solid",
+                    "description": "Default for all brushes"
+                },
+                {
+                    "name": "lava",
+                    "description": "The brush is lava"
+                },
+                {
+                    "unused": true
+                },
+                {
+                    "name": "water",
+                    "description": "The brush is water"
+                }
             ]
         }
     }

 #### Versions

 The game configuration files are versioned.
 Whenever a breaking change to the game configuration format is introduced, the version number will increase and TrenchBroom will reject the old format with an error message.

-The following sections will explain how to migrate a game configuration file for each version change.
+**Current Versions**

+TrenchBroom currently supports game config versions 3 and 4.
+Version 4 is identical to version 3 with two exceptions:

+* Version 4 adds support for the `unused` key in surface flags and content flags; this key does not exist in version 3.
+* Version 4 adds support for specifying a list of values for the `pattern` key in surfaceparm-type smart tags; in version 3 only a single value is allowed.

-**Migrating to Version 3**
+**Migrating from Version 2**

-Version 3 deprecates the `brushtypes` key in favor of the `tags` key, but the contents are very similar.
+Version 3 deprecated the `brushtypes` key in favor of the `tags` key, but the contents are very similar.
 The value of the `brushtypes` key is an array of type matchers.
 The following brush type matchers are supported in version 2:

 Match        Description
 -----        -----------
-texture      Match against a texture name, must match all brush faces contentflag  Match against face content flags (used by Quake 2, Quake 3) surfaceflag  Match against face surface flags (used by Quake 2, Quake 3) surfaceparm  Match against shader surface parameters (used by Quake 3) classname    Match against a brush entity class name
+texture      Match against a texture name, must match all brush faces contentflag  Match against face content flags (used by Quake 2, Quake 3) surfaceflag  Match against face surface flags (used by Quake 2) surfaceparm  Match against shader surface parameters (used by Quake 3) classname    Match against a brush entity class name

-In version 3, the `tags` key is a map with two possible keys: `brush` and `brushface`.
+In versions 3 and 4, the `tags` key is a map with two possible keys: `brush` and `brushface`.
 For both keys, the value is again an array of type matchers.
 The `brush` key supports the `classname` matcher and the `brushface` key supports the `texture`, `contentflag`, `surfaceflag` and `surfaceparm` matchers.
 To migrate the `brushtypes` key to the `tags` key, you create the basic structure as follows:

     "tags": {
         "brush": [ ... ],